NeoGeo Pocket Color

 SNK then had a turbulent few years to say the least.
 Aruze (a producer of Pachinko machines) did little to support SNK's video game business.
 It developed Pachi-Slot machines based upon popular SNK franchises.
 The original founder Eikichi Kawasaki left the company, along with other executives, to found the entertainment company Brezzasoft.

-2001 saw the company filing for bankruptcy and selling the intellectual property rights for most of the SNK franchises to BrezzaSoft and SNK Corporation officially ceases to be.
+2001 saw the company filing for bankruptcy and selling the intellectual property rights for most of the SNK franchises to BrezzaSoft and SNK Corporation officially ceased to be.

 Availability is good but waning.
 Hardware prices are relatively low and It still regularly appears in the windows of Gamestation (in the UK at least) with some great package deals for around £30.
-Software prices vary somewhat as titles are more collectible than others.
+Software prices vary somewhat as titles are more collectible than others particularly if complete with case and manual.

-The average gamer would find it tricky to locate some of the better games outside of ebay unless they knew a few more specialist places.
+The average gamer would find it tricky to locate some of the better games outside of Ebay (which usually have a good selection) unless they know of more specialist places.
 Places such as Play-Asia still have games available to buy.

 Overall the unit is robust and very neat.
 It is fairly light and sturdy and will withstand a good few bumps should they happen.
 It is held horizontally and fits very well in the hand.

 The physical dimensions are Height 80mm x Width 130mm x Depth 28mm.
-There was a slimmer version released that was 125 x 73 x 27mm, some 13% smaller than the original Neo Geo Pocket Color.
+There was a slimmer version released that was 125 x 73 x 27mm, some 13% smaller than the original.
 There are very small holes in the bottom-right corner of the unit for attaching a strap.

 Cartridges fit snugly into the back with no risk of them falling out and there are no protrusions.

-An Ext port is a serial port that allows for link up for multi-gaming and connection to other consoles.
+The Ext port is a serial port that allows for link-up for multi-gaming with other NGPC's and connection to the SEGA Dreamcast.

 Sound from the internal speaker is very clear.
-There is a standard 3.5mm headphone socket with adjustable volume which gives superb clarity but there is some noise that can be heard from the internal workings of the unit.
+There is a standard 3.5mm stereo headphone socket with adjustable volume which gives superb clarity but there is a slight noise that can be heard from the internal workings of the unit with expensive headphones but most people probably would not notice.

 CPU |